Learning German is impossible? Of course yes but, how learn German?

 I thought so too, and I never thought I’d go and live in Basel or any other German-speaking country like Switzerland.

-I have collected a number of tips that I am convinced will help you to learn German more quickly:
+So, how learn German?
+I have collected a number of tips and free resources that I am convinced will help you to learn German more quickly:

 1 Move to a state where German is spoken (Austria, Germany or Switzerland for example).